 The number of forward citations a patent earns is perhaps the most well known patent value indicator.
 When patent references another patent, the referenced patent earns a forward citation.
 It takes time to earn forward citations.
 Most patents are published with few if any forward citations.
 For example, of the approximately 52,000 patents granted the week this was written, only 7 had at least one forward citation.

 The point is, it takes time to earn forward citations, so the value indicator doesn't become useful until about 3 to 5 years after a patent is granted.

 Patents are cited for different reasons.
 Sometimes to make a 102 argument where the cited patent is direct prior art to the claimed invention, in which case the application will have to be narrowed in order to grant.
 103 rejections combine two or more references to argue the obviousness of the inventions.

 In other cases, patents are referenced because they are simply part of the state-of-the-art and do not impact a specific objection to the citing patent.
 Other times, a patent may be referenced because not only was it part of the state-of-the-art, but it is shown to be the expensive, complicated, and inelegant approach to solving the problem.

 Patents are cited for all of these reasons, but more often than not, patents with more forward citations represent higher quality patents.
-As a result forward citations have become everybody's favorite value indicator.
+As a result forward citations have always been a very popular value indicator.

 Putting It All Together

 Spotting potentially valuable patents without reading a single word of the patent is quite simple.
 You simply build a story from the meta data.
-Consider the patent highlighted above.
+Consider the patent list above.

-Based on the fact that this patent hits on all four cylinders, I would bet this is an important patent.
+Note the patent at the top of the list.
+It has 44 simple family filings, a patent score of 95, 41 forward citations, and has been used in thirteen 102 rejections.
+Based on the fact that this patent hits on all cylinders, I would bet this is an important patent.
 In any case, I would pay attention to it.